-contractor State pay period The cycle of two calendar weeks for which State workers are compensated.
+State pay period The cycle of two calendar weeks for which State workers are compensated.
 Though exceptions exist for overtime and in the cases of certain workers engaged in public safety activities, a typical State pay period consists of eighty working hours.
-State Personnel System The most extensive of the State's personnel systems.
 State policy Any statewide directives issued by the ADOA.
 These can involve accounting policies, personnel policies, procurement policies, etc. They are often a combination of pronouncements, rules and statutes.
 State Portal A concentric World Wide Web site available for use by State agencies, administered by ASET.
 The State Portal provides a technical infrastructure enabling credit card processing, integration with AFIS, and many other components.
-State Risk Management See Risk Management.
+State Risk See Risk Management.
+Management State service Employment with the Government of the State of Arizona.
+For the purpose of the RASL program, employment with an agency or university that contributes regularly to the RASL program as prescribed by A.R.S. § 38-616.
+State service holiday One of the ten days per calendar year, as defined by A.A.C.
+R2-5-402, an employee is entitled to be absent from work with pay.
 State servicing bank The bank with which the OST maintains a contract to provide banking services that may include the processing of credit card transactions.
 State Travel Policy Any authoritative publication of the State of Arizona that deals with travel.
 State travel policy includes those sections of the Arizona Revised Statutes, the Arizona Administrative Code and the SAAM as well as any correspondence, news articles or memoranda dealing with travel matters originating in the GAO.
 State Treasurer An elected official and principal executive of the OST. statement of activity A statement of account, in any medium, furnished by the State P-Card Contractor that issued the P-Card.
 Statewide Cost Allocation Plan The documentation identifying, accumulating, and allocating the State's central service costs (based on allowable costs of services provided to the departments and agencies of State government).
 A method of determining the cost of a State's shared general and administrative services to be recovered from Federal funding sources.
-Statewide Capital See SCAF.